What it is: An equity funding product assisting first-time builders and fresh starters to build a new home in the Republic of Ireland.

 Example: Self-build (own site)

-Customer owns a site valued at €100,000 and builds a house on that site at a cost of €300,000.
-Customer avails of €30,000 from the First Home Scheme (FHS) which means the FHS has a 10% FHS Equity Share in your house built on the site.
+You own a site valued at €100,000 and build a house on that site at a cost of €300,000.
+You avail of €30,000 from the First Home Scheme (FHS) which means the FHS has a 10% FHS Equity Share in your house built on the site.

 Sometime in the future you decide to buy out the FHS Equity Share.
 The property, including both house and original site is now valued at €500,000.